AlpacaKeep

 2. The First 24 Hours: The Normal Drop

 Do not panic if your cria loses a slight amount of weight on day two.
 It is biologically normal for a neonate to register a slight weight drop during the first 24 hours as they pass meconium (which should typically occur in less than 18 hours) and expend massive amounts of energy before the maternal milk fully drops.
+Put a hard limit on it, though: the early drop should not exceed about 10% of birth weight, and the cria should be gaining again by Day 3.
+A loss past 10%, or no positive gain by Day 3, means the cria is not getting enough milk - intervene and weigh twice daily.

 Your primary concern on Day 1 is passive transfer.
 The cria must consume 10% to 15% of its body weight in colostrum within the first 12 hours of life to absorb the necessary immunoglobulins (IgG).